 Imagine having 20 researchers working on your project instead of four.
 That’s what it like when you work with us.

-All these ingredients combine in our state-of-the-art culinary research facilities, including the new Culinary Research & Innovation Suite and the Paterson GlobalFoods Institute.
+All these ingredients combine in our state-of-the-art culinary research facilities, including the new Culinary Research & Innovation kitchen at the Paterson GlobalFoods Institute.

 Companies partner with us because of our expertise in:

 - Recipe development

 - Food safety modifications

 - Food product consumer research trials

 - Nutrigenomics, which uses the Illumina Genetic Sequencer housed at Red River College’s Allied Health Sciences labs to explore new commercial opportunities in food and agriculture